gastamper/spacewalk-snipeit-integration/README.md

  - snipedump: dumps fields from any assets, models, categories, etc in Snipe-IT (consult built-in help for full list)
  - spacedump: dumps fields from any individual asset in Spacewalk
  - nutanixdump: dumps information from Nutanix about all VMs or a specific VM
- - integrator: performs the actual API dump between the two systems
+ - integrator: performs the actual API dump between Snipe and Spacewalk/Nutanix systems

+Consult integrator.py's builtin --help for available command-line options

 ## How it works
 Snipe-IT is authoritative for:
 * Assigned user (stored in Spacewalk's "description" details field) and